vacp2p/rfc/specs/waku/v2/waku-message.md

 # Abstract

-TODO
+This specification provides a way to encapsulate messages sent over Waku with specific information security goals.

 # Motivation

-TODO
+When using Waku to send messages over Waku there are multiple concerns:
+- We may have a separate encryption layer as part of our application
+- We may want to provide efficient routing for resource restricted devices
+- We may want to provide compatibility with Waku v1 envelopes
+- We may want payloads to be encrypted by default
+- We may want to provide unlinkability for metadata protection

+This specification attempts to provide for these various requirements.

 ## WakuMessage

 A `WakuMessage` is what is being passed around by the other protocols, such as WakuRelay, WakuStore, and WakuFilter.

 The `payload` field SHOULD contain whatever payload is being sent.
-Encryption of this field is done at a separate layer.
+Encryption of this field MAY be done at a separate layer.

 The `contentTopic` field SHOULD be filled out to allow for content-based filtering (see section below).

+The `version` field SHOULD be filled out to allow for various types of payload encryption.

 ## Protobuf